NoeliaEle/RegistrationForm/README.md

 Another added library is [React-router-dom](https://www.npmjs.com/package/react-router-dom), it wasn't part of the assignment, but it helped to close the loop from a UX perspective when submitting email and password succesfully.

+## Code quality
+The issue `JSX props should not use arrow functions` keeps popping up when testing the code.
+I have decided to keep the inline arrow functions for now even knowing that in the future with more components, performance can be affected.

+A sign-up page is most likely to not contain many elements to allow the user to focus on one task.
+Given the size of the current project and its purpose, I consider more important to make the code as easy to read as possible, knowing that the damages to performance in this case are minimum.

 ### Disclaimer
 I have spent time on trying to develop meaninful tests with no clear success.
 This project covers the basics to ensure the components are displayed on the screen, but I would like to explore how to add tests that cover the business logic and ensure the form is ready to be integrated further.
 Any feedback is welcome!